ff14-advanced-market-search/mega-alerts/README.md

 8. If you want to run locally with python or pycharm, first clone the repo or [download the code](https://github.com/ff14-advanced-market-search/mega-alerts/archive/refs/heads/main.zip).
 Then set all your user values in the data files under the [user_data/mega](https://github.com/ff14-advanced-market-search/mega-alerts/blob/main/user_data/) json files:

-First clone the repo or download it.
-Then update the json

 - [Set the item ids and prices you want](https://github.com/ff14-advanced-market-search/mega-alerts/blob/main/user_data/mega/desired_items.json)
 - [Set the pet ids and prices you want](https://github.com/ff14-advanced-market-search/mega-alerts/blob/main/user_data/mega/desired_pets.json)
 - [Set up all the other important details for alerts](https://github.com/ff14-advanced-market-search/mega-alerts/blob/main/user_data/mega/mega_data.json)